flatironinstitute/finufft/docs/fortran.rst

 which writes the output to ``fk``, and the status to the integer ``ier``.
 A status 0 indicates success, otherwise error codes are in :ref:`here <error>`.
-All available OMP threads are used, unless FINUFFT was built single-thread.
+All available OMP threads are used, unless FINUFFT was built single-threaded.
 (Note that here the unallocated ``null`` is simply a way to pass a NULL pointer to our C++ wrapper; another would be ``%val(0_8)``.)
 For a minimally complete test code demonstrating the above see